Science-backed low-level laser therapy

 ENDOMETRIOSIS SUPPORT

-Living with endometriosis can feel overwhelming - but you’re not alone.
-At Luma Health, we use advanced low-level red light therapy to reduce inflammation, ease pelvic pain, and support your body’s natural healing processes.
-Whether you're managing ongoing discomfort or navigating fertility challenges linked to endometriosis, we create a care plan tailored to your journey.
+Living with endometriosis can be exhausting — especially when you’ve spent years being told your pain is “normal” or something you just have to manage.
+At Luma Health, we use advanced red light laser therapy to help calm inflammation, ease pelvic pain and support tissue healing in a gentle, non-invasive way.
+Whether you’re managing flare-ups, recovering after surgery or navigating fertility challenges linked to endometriosis, your care plan is tailored to you.

 How Laser Therapy Supports Endometriosis

 Endometriosis occurs when tissue similar to the uterine lining grows outside the uterus.
-This can cause chronic pelvic pain, heavy menstrual bleeding, and infertility.
+This can contribute to chronic pelvic pain, inflammation, heavy menstrual bleeding, fatigue and fertility challenges.

-Red light therapy - also known as photobiomodulation or low-level laser therapy (LLLT) - is a gentle, non-invasive treatment that works with your body to reduce inflammation, ease pelvic pain, and support tissue healing.
-Using targeted wavelengths of light, it helps:
+Red light therapy — also known as photobiomodulation or low-level laser therapy (LLLT) — is a gentle, non-invasive therapy designed to support the body’s natural healing and repair processes.
+Using targeted wavelengths of light, it may help to:

-• Assist in breaking down scar tissue and adhesions over time
+• Support scar tissue, adhesions and mobility over time

 Who Is This Laser Therapy For?